splynx/powerlynx-doc/finance/payfast.md

 [PayFast](https://payfast.io/about-us/) is an online payment processing service for South African merchants of all sizes.

+PayFast supports multiple payment methods, including MTN MoMo, card payments, Instant EFT, Mukuru Pay, and more.
+You can find the full list on [their website](https://payfast.io/features/payment-methods/).

 To set up PayFast integration in Powerlynx, ensure you've selected country `South Africa` under `Config/System/Localization`.

 ## Configuration